Analysis | In 160 words, Trump reveals how little he cares about the pandemic

 It’s not that Trump doesn’t understand the risk posed by those crowds or why Biden might keep his distance from others.
 After he held an indoor rally in Nevada where a mostly unmasked crowd interacted, he told the Las Vegas Review-Journal that he didn’t feel as though he was putting himself at risk.

-“I’m on a stage and it’s very far away,” Trump said about the rally.
+“I’m on a stage, and it’s very far away,” Trump said about the rally.
 “And so I’m not at all concerned.”

 Trump feels very safe at a distance, you might say.